"Kati a fölé a trafik fölé költözik, amelyikben én is dolgozom."

-Translation:Kati moves above the tobacco shop in which I work, too.
+Translation:Kati is moving in above the tobacco shop in which I work too.

 I find funny that nobody, so far, was troubled by "én is".
 What is the meaning of the whole thing???
 Does Kati work with me??
 So, what is she doing above "our" shop??
 And why "moves" and not "goes", for instance?
 Is she going to open a new shop above the old one?
 My translation was considered "right" but I didn't understand what it meant ...

 Thank you for trying to add some meaning to the sentence!
 My whole point was that the sentence WITH "IS" does not make much sense, if we don't have (or don't imagine) a suitable context (whereas it would sound perfectly clear without this "is") By the way, I was wondering if - in the context you have imagined - the word "is" could not be translated as "precisely" (or sth of the sort) to emphasize the coincidence in this hypothetical context ?

 Phew.
 I wouldn't translate it as "precisely" or something similar, but I think to figure that out exactly would be a task for an actual native English speaker.
 The is being there makes sense to me (I think it's a thing in Central to Eastern Europe to do), but maybe not in English.
 It's just an indicator for

 - Thing A happens to the shop (Kati moves in)